NRCDV’s mission is to strengthen and transform efforts to end domestic violence.

 BRIEF ORGANIZATIONAL HISTORY

 After being established in 1993 with funding from the U.S. Department of Health and Human Services (HHS), NRCDV operated as a national project housed within the structure of the Pennsylvania Coalition Against Domestic Violence (PCADV) before spinning off an independent organization in 2011.
-Today, through its many key initiatives such as VAWnet, the Domestic Violence Awareness Project, the Domestic Violence Evidence Project, and Building Comprehensive Solutions to Domestic Violence, NRCDV works collaboratively to improve community response to domestic violence and, ultimately, prevent its occurrence.
-Its comprehensive technical assistance, training and resource development are just a few examples of the many ways in which NRCDV broadly serves those dedicated to ending domestic violence in relationships and communities.
+Today, through its many key initiatives such as VAWnet, the Domestic Violence Awareness Project, Building Comprehensive Solutions to Domestic Violence and the Domestic Violence Evidence Project, NRCDV works collaboratively to improve community response to domestic violence and, ultimately, prevent its occurrence.
+NRCDV’s comprehensive technical assistance, training and resource development are just a few examples of the many ways in which it broadly serves those dedicated to ending domestic violence in relationships and communities.

 |FY 2013 Annual Report||FY 2013 Audit Statement||FY 2013 Federal 990|